ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_ip_restriction.html.markdown

 ## Argument Reference

-* `service_name` - The id of the public cloud project.
+* `service_name` - (Required, Forces new resource) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

-* `engine` - The engine of the database cluster you want to add an IP restriction.
+* `engine` - (Required, Forces new resource) The engine of the database cluster you want to add an IP restriction.
 To get a full list of available engine visit.
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).

-* `cluster_id` - Cluster ID.
+* `cluster_id` - (Required, Forces new resource) Cluster ID.

-* `ip` - Authorized IP.
+* `ip` - (Required, Forces new resource) Authorized IP.

 * `description` - (Optional) Description of the IP restriction.